 He looked up and realized that he was much closer to his goal than he thought.
 He was climbing the last switchback before the trail became a gentle slope along the ridgeline, which led to the peak of the mountain.
 The goal of his mission was now in sight.
 He began to quiver as his chest tightened again and a cold sweat dripped from his brow.
 His lungs were burning and legs felt like lead, but he knew he didn't have far to go now and soon he would be free from all of the pain that he had lived with for so long.
-He forced himself up the last switchback and marched like a soldier to battle towards the “old friend” that would hold his last breath.
+He forced himself up the last switchback and marched like a soldier to battle towards the old friend that would hold his last breath.

-The old oak had been instrumental in the formation of the nickname that ten year old Paul James acquired.
-He had been out with his father on his very first deer hunt with his brand new thirty aught six, sitting in the crux of three large branches, when the largest buck to ever grace the mountains of Bath County Virginia strutted up the very trail he was now walking.
+The ancient oak had been instrumental in the formation of the nickname that ten year old Paul James acquired.
+He had been out with his father on his very first deer hunt with his brand new thirty-aught-six, sitting in the crux of three large branches, when the largest buck to ever grace the mountains of Bath County Virginia strutted up the very trail he was now walking.
 The shot went clean through the heart and dropped the magnificent animal where it stood.
 In an instant a ten year old legend was born.

-The old leather rucksack he carried on his back fell to the ground in front of the massive trunk and its sole occupant, a bright red polypropylene rope, came out.
+The old leather rucksack he carried on his back fell to the ground in front of the huge trunk and its sole occupant, a bright red polypropylene rope, came out.
 He stared at the rope for a few moments, as he worked to steady his hands and his breathing.
 Its rough, sharp lines and stiff ways made him wish he had taken the time to seek out a softer rope to hang himself with.
 Perhaps a hemp rope or cotton rope like he used to use on the farm; they were strong enough if you got them thick, but the hardware store had just these cheap, rough plastic ropes on its shelves - at least it was incredibly strong.
 If only he hadn't stormed out of the house and left all of his worldly possessions behind the day he walked in on his ex-wife Juliet and that scum bag.
-There were yards of dynamic rope in the garage with all of his military stuff, but somehow most of his stuff got “misplaced” when the divorce was finalized and the house was sold.
-It was pure luck that the rucksack he had brought was sitting behind the seat of his pickup or he probably would have lost that too.
+There were yards of dynamic rope in the garage with all of his military stuff, but somehow most of his stuff got misplaced when the divorce was finalized and the house was sold.
+It was pure luck that his rucksack was stashed behind the seat of his pickup or he probably would have lost that too.

-He took a deep breath to steady his hands then he scaled the ladder branch up to the confluence of trunk sized branches.
-He walked along one of the remaining four fingers, steadying himself with smaller branches, as it extended ten feet at a slight upwards angle, where it took a left back towards the tree, before it turned into three more branches.
-Because of the slope of the branch and the drop off of the hill, he was now more than thirty feet from the ground.
-At this height he figured that he could give himself about fifteen feet of rope and the force of two hundred thirty five pounds falling from that height would snap his neck like a twig.
+He took a deep breath as he scaled the make-shift ladder up to the confluence of trunk sized branches.
+Steadying himself with smaller limbs, he moved to a spot that was clear of any other branch.
+Because of the slope he was on and the drop off of the hill, he was now more than thirty feet from the ground.
+At this height he figured that he could give himself about fifteen feet of rope and the force of two hundred thirty five pounds falling from such a height would snap his neck like a twig.
 He wouldn't have to worry about feeling the rope cut into his neck or gasping for his last breath - it would all be over in a matter of seconds.

 Bucky unfurled the rope and let one end fall to the ground below, while the other end he grabbed and stretched across his broad chest six times before draping it over the middle of the three branches.
 The long end was pulled back up the tree and wrapped five times around the first branch, as he formed a rolling bend knot.
 The shorter end of the rope was pulled back into the tree and crafted into a very convincing hangman's noose.
 Each of the thirteen loops was meticulously wrapped and held firm next to its predecessor until the end of the rope was slipped through the loop at the top and pulled tight.
 He took the noose and placed it over his head before pulling it tight against his neck, with the large knot in the back.

 Up to this point the mission had gone as planned.
-A letter was left in his apartment, alongside his wedding band, which told Jules that he still loved her and wished things had gone better after he left the corps.
+Alongside his wedding band, a letter had been left, which told Jules that he still loved her and wished things had gone better after he left the corps.
 He made out checks to cover as much of his bills as he could pay and left him with a zero balance in his bank account.
-The bills were put in the mail along with a letter addressed to “Detective Miller, Leesburg Police Department”, which he had printed out from his parents' computer the day before, while they were watching “Dancing with the Stars”.
+The bills were put in the mail along with a letter addressed to Detective Miller, Leesburg Police Department, which he had printed out from his parents' computer the day before, while they were watching 'Dancing with the Stars'.
 The letter read:

 I know that my suicide will make my guilt seem to be indisputable, but I assure you that you will be doing the world an injustice if you do not continue to investigate this case.
 Miss Johnson, if that is her real name, is lying and I can only believe that I have not been her only victim.
 There are probably many other men who she has been able to blackmail into paying her what she asked.
 Even though we are both under court orders to refrain from communicating with each other, a note, which you will find on the table in my apartment, was slipped under my door yesterday.
 It informed me that she would now drop the charges if I pay her $50K instead of her last demand for $100K.
 I know that she will deny printing out this note.
 As you can see from this letter it is possible for me to have printed it.
 But my desire in sending you this letter before I die is not to clear my name - it is to put behind bars an evil young woman who doesn't care whose life she brings to ruin.